Ikaros-Robotics/icarus_nano/README.md

 ## To launch only the Physical LiDAR

-embed pic of laser scan topic
+❗embed pic of laser scan topic

     ros2 launch rplidar_ros rplidar_a1_launch.py